 A New Generation of Zionism

-El HaDegel is a new force in Israeli politics, founded by reservists and public servants who stepped forward after October 7 and said:
+El Hadegel is a new force in Israeli politics, founded by reservists and public servants who stepped forward after October 7 and said: Hineni (“Here I am”).

-We stand apart as a movement driven solely by loyalty to the people and the state - not to to any political camp and not for personal gain.
-It offers a practical Zionist leadership alternative - one that rises above the ideological paralysis of “Right” and “Left.”
+We stand apart as a movement driven solely by loyalty to our people and nation - not to any political camp and not for personal gain.
+We offer a practical leadership alternative - one that rises above the ideological sectarianism of “Right” and “Left.”

-We are leading the fight for universal conscription and driving bold reforms in Israel’s governmental and social systems, in order to unite the Zionist majority around a mission greater than any ideology:
+We are leading the fight for universal conscription and driving bold reforms in Israel’s governmental and social systems, in order to unite the Zionist majority around a mission greater than the narrow political agendas we see today.

 El HaDegel is a political home for those who put country before camp.
 Join us.